vkbo/novelWriter/docs/source/usage_format.rst

 altering the colour of the word.

 ``% text...``
    This is a comment.
-The text is not exported by default (this can be overridden), seen in the document viewer, or counted towards word counts.
+The text is not renderred by default (this can be overridden), seen in the document viewer, or counted towards word counts.

 ``% Synopsis: text...``
    This is a synopsis comment.
 It is generally treated in the same way as a regular comment, except that it is also captured by the indexing algorithm and displayed in the :ref:`a_ui_outline`.
-It can also be filtered separately when exporting the project to for instance generate an outline document of the whole project.
+It can also be filtered separately when building the project to for instance generate an outline document of the whole project.

 .. note::